mitz9/my-first-repo/readme.txt

 I'm not homosexual
 Hello new-branch
 My line is coke
-My line is something else
+My line is from Cali